 Prognosis.-This may occur as an acute or chronic affection.
 It is generally the result of an accident to the skull, of disease of the internal ear or the bones of the nose, or of pyæmia.
 In the acute form it runs a rapidly fatal course, and the encephalitis producing the abscess may so closely simulate inflammation of the cerebral membranes, that it may be impossible to distinguish between them.
-In chronic cases the pus may become walled in by fibrous tissue, and the patient may live for many months, or even for years.
+In chronic cases the pus may become walled in by connective tissue, and the patient may live for many months, or even for years.

 Treatment.-This must of necessity be unsatisfactory, because we are usually unable to diagnose the existence of the encephalitis until an abscess has been formed.
 In traumatic cases you may bleed from the arm, use leeches to the temples or behind the ears, and apply an ice-bag to the head, at the same time that the bowels are kept in free action by saline or other aperients.
 Calomel, given to the extent of affecting the gums, was formerly recommended, and is still employed by many practitioners.
 In pyæmic cases we must content ourselves with prescribing quinine (F. 215), acids (F. 209), alcoholic and other stimulants, together with a nutritious diet.
 When the abscess has arisen from disease of the ear, which is the most general cause, recourse must be had to hot poultices and fomentations, so as to encourage the escape of the discharge, at the same time that we support the general strength, and relieve pain by opium.
+The treatment of chronic abscess is the same as that of chronic softening of the brain.